Water quality grants and loans

 The Water Quality Combined Funding program is the annual single-application process to apply for funding from multiple sources all at once, for eligible projects that benefit water quality.

-The current funding cycle (State Fiscal Year 2024) will be open Aug.
-9, 2022 - Oct.
-12, 2022.
+The current funding cycle (State Fiscal Year 2025) open from Aug.
+15, 2023 to Oct.
+12, 2023.
 Information is available on the Water Quality Combined funding cycles page.

 Funding sources of the Water Quality Combined Funding Program